oualabadmins/lab_deploy/max-base-config_arcsight_public/README.md

 + Log into SIEM VM as **admin** user and manually run /scripts/prep-arcsight.sh | reboot
 + Log into SIEM VM as **arcsight** user and manually run /scripts/install-arcsight.sh
 + Log into SIEM VM as **admin** user and manually run /scripts/start-arcsight.sh
++ If you haven't done so already, provision an Office 365 E5 tenant and follow the procedures in **MicrosoftOffice365Config.pdf** to configure an AAD Enterprise App to enable connector authentication.
+See the **Known Issues** section of this README for important information.
 + Log into CLIENT VM as **admin** user and install ArcSight console and connectors as needed

 ## Solution overview and deployed resources